skillrepos/ai-3in1/labs.md

 <br><br>

-13. **Share your Space**:
+12. **Share your Space**:
     - Your Space is now publicly accessible at: `https://huggingface.co/spaces/YOUR_USERNAME/aiapp`
-    - Share this URL with others to demonstrate your AI application
+    - You can share this URL with others to demonstrate your AI application
-    - Consider adding it to your portfolio or resume!

 <br><br>

-14. **Advanced features to explore**:
-    - Add user authentication for private deployments
-    - Implement query analytics and logging
-    - Add data visualization with charts and graphs
-    - Create custom themes and branding
-    - Set up automatic deployment from GitHub

-<br><br>

-**Congratulations!** You've successfully deployed an AI application with sophisticated classification capabilities to the cloud.
-Your application demonstrates advanced concepts like canonical query classification, fallback architectures, and user-friendly AI interfaces.
+**Congratulations!** You've successfully deployed an AI application with sophisticated classification capabilities on the web.
+Your application demonstrates advanced concepts like canonical query classification, use of RAG and MCP protocols and user-friendly AI interfaces.

 <p align="center">
 **[END OF LAB]**